 SEGC has conditionally approved the application by a licensed market operator, to become a member of SEGC.
-SEGC continues to work with the market operator to fulfil the conditions.
-The admission of a new member would require a review of the operations and management of the SEGC and the NGF.
+SEGC continues to work with the market operator to finalise their membership.
+The admission of a new member may require further review of the governance, operations and management of the SEGC and the NGF.